Associate Professor, Department of Landscape Architecture

 206 685 2523

-Thaisa Way is a landscape historian teaching history, theory, and design.
+Thaisa Way is a landscape historian teaching history, theory, and design at the University of Washington, Seattle.
 She has published and lectured on feminist histories of design and in particular the role of women as professionals and practitioners, and her book , Unbounded Practices: Women, Landscape Architecture, and Early Twentieth Century Design (2009, University of Virginia Press) was supported by the Beverly Willis Architecture Foundation and the Landscape Studies Foundation’s David Coffin Award.
 In 2010 it was awarded the J.B.
 Jackson Book Award.
+Her book From Modern Space to Urban Ecological Design: the Landscape Architecture of Richard Haag is forthcoming from the University of Washington Press.
+She is also in the midst of completing her book Landscape Architect A.E.
+Bye: Sculpting the Earth, Modern Landscape Design Series to be published by Norton.